bskdany/instagram_bot/README.md

 requires selenium, chromedriver and pynput

-I'm newtocoding andthis is my first try to a colplex programm
+I'm newtocoding andthis is my first try to a complex programm